CentOS Stream 9 Build 20240724

 Record:

-• IP deal with
+• IP address

 • Netmask

-• Gateway IP deals with
+• Gateway IP address

 • Server IP addresses, if required

-Installing CentOS on an iSCSI goal
+Installing CentOS on an iSCSI target

 5 1 vote